mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Add docker-compose.override.yml
 ===============================

-The default :file:`docker-compose.yml` does not use port 443, because to many details (cert location, etc.) are different from system to system.
+The default :file:`docker-compose.yml` does not offer HTTPS, because to many details (cert location, etc.) are different from system to system.
 We need to add a `docker-compose override file
 <https://docs.docker.com/compose/extends/>`_ to open the port and map the directories with the certificates
 into the container.
-Simply add a file called `docker-compose.override.yml` next to your main configuration
+Simply add a file called :file:`docker-compose.override.yml` next to your main configuration file:
-file:

 .. code-block:: yaml
    :caption: docker-compose.override.yml